 Once this list is in hand, the last step is to marry them in a particular locale through a gap analysis to the areas of avoidable waste in that region.
-The ACO stakeholder can then individually make a compelling case to their partners that an area of the patient population's greatest need is matched with the ACO's greatest strengths.
+The specialist can then make a compelling case that an area of the patient population's greatest need is matched with that specialty's greatest strengths.

-Stakeholders also can benefit from ACO negotiation and marketing tips, knowledge of how to ensure fair savings pool distribution, and what clinically valid metrics should be used to accurately measure their performance.
+The specialists also can benefit from ACO negotiation and marketing tips, knowledge of how to ensure fair savings pool distribution, and what clinically valid metrics should be used to accurately measure their performance.

-Ideally, this process should be led by a well-respected and diverse peer "Accountable Care Work Group" of a national or state professional society, of that category of providers or experts in a given type of delivery setting.
+Ideally, this process should be led by a well-respected and diverse peer "Accountable Care Workgroup" of a national or state professional society of that category of providers.